readium/architecture/search/README.md

 > Syntax TBD, but the core idea is that we'll respond with locators.
 >
-> `totalResults`, `startIndex` and `itemsPerPage` are extracted from the Open Search Response Document syntax and could be useful if we paginate this document.
+> `numberOfItems`, `currentPage` and `itemsPerPage` are aligned with OPDS 2.0.

 ```
 {
   "query": "Laurent",
-  "totalResults": 256,
+  "numberOfItems": 256,
-  "startIndex": 1,
+  "currentPage": 1,
   "itemsPerPage": 10,
   "results":
   [